aesteve-rh/git-prune-merged/README.md

 # git-prune-merged

-Git plugin to help you keep repository clean from the command line, by pruning local and remote branches that have been integrated by rebasing in GitHub.
+Git plugin to help you keep repository clean from the command line, by pruning local and remote branches that have been integrated in GitHub.

 ## Installation